petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

 1. Enter `http://localhost:8080/o/oauth2/token` for the Liferay token URL.
 Paste the client ID and client secret from your clipboard.
 Click _Get Token_.
 Note the authorization token that can be used to make future REST API calls appears.

 1. Enter `http://localhost:8080/o/headless-admin-user/v1.0/user-accounts` for the Liferay get user URL.
-Click *Get Users*.
+Click *Get Data*.
 The React app makes a REST API call to Liferay using token-based authentication and returns a list of Liferay users.

    ![A list of Liferay users appears.](./using-oauth2-to-authorize-users/images/04.png)